 So, How Do You Remove Contact Cement?

-If you’re struggling to remove the adhesive, you can leave the remover on for a little longer or use a heat gun to soften it before scraping it off.
+- If you struggle to remove the adhesive, you can leave the remover on for a little longer or use a heat gun to soften it before scraping it off.

-Once you’ve removed as much adhesive as possible, you can clean the surface with a solvent-based cleaner to remove any residue.
+- Once you’ve removed as much adhesive as possible, clean the surface with a solvent-based cleaner to remove any residue.

 Why Should You Use Contact Cement Over Other Adhesives?